 Charge cards generally require good to excellent personal credit scores to qualify.

 Debit cards don’t extend credit and therefore a credit check may not be required.
-Some financial institutions, however, may conduct a basic personal credit check or use a speciality credit agency like Chexsytems to determine whether the applicant has credit problems (like an open bankruptcy) or a history of bounced checks that may make opening an account risky.
+Some financial institutions, however, may conduct a basic personal credit check or use a speciality credit agency like Chexsystems to determine whether the applicant has credit problems (like an open bankruptcy) or a history of bounced checks that may make opening an account risky.

 Credit cards and charge cards both typically report both positive and negative information to credit reporting agencies.
 That means they can provide a valuable credit reference as long as bills are paid on time.